pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 Not long ago, we wrote a [blog post](https://pypy.org/posts/2025/02/pypy-gc-sampling.html) describing our approach to low overhead allocation sampling for PyPy.
-To improve that approach, we want to extend our work by extracting more information from PyPy's GC.
-Our main contribution is retrieving the types and lifetime of objects that triggered a sample, together with some general memory stats of PyPy's GC.
+In this post we want to discuss extending the allocation sampling profiler to also store two extra pieces of information for every allocation sample:

+- the (RPython-level) type of the allocated object
+- whether the object lived for a long time, or died relatively quickly

+We also want to store some general statistics about the memory use of the PyPy GC.

 Additionally, we want to elaborate on how we tested the interaction of those features with the GC logic.
 Finally, we discuss the overhead of those features and provide a case study to demonstrate how allocation sampling can be used.